johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Look into posting a smart contract using offline transaction screen.

 Figure out how to pass large contracts out of the brick using multiple qr-codes.

+Not Now: Disable the notice that MEW is not connected to the Internet.
+It will always be offline so there is no need for the message.
+Maybe keep the message.
+It's an extra check to ensure that the brick is not connecting to the net.

+Not Now: Trying to remove the ENS tab:
+Right now the screen used to access the Ethereum Name Service will not disappear when **mew** is set to false in globalService.js
+Taylor says it will be complicated to remove this particular tab.
+She suggested wiping the tab clear and using it for something else.
+Perhaps I can use this tab for implementing secure messaging.

 #### Possible changes to the packaging
 The version with built in printer is already created.